luiscachog/luiscachog.io/content/es/slides/molecule-ansible/index.md

 ---
 title: 'Improve Ansible Roles with Molecule'
-summary: An introduction to using Academic's Slides feature.
+summary: An introduction to using Molecule to test your Ansible Roles.
 authors: [ luiscachog ]
 tags: [ Ansible, Molecule, Community ]
 categories: [Ansible, Molecule ]